aabbas02/mathCrow-Augmenting-LLMs-with-Math-Tools/readme.md

 node, through a sequence of nodes, to the ‘end’ node.
 The state flow (transitioning between nodes) is controlled by edges.
 Nodes and edges are both represented by python function.
-Typically, nodes modify the state (by appending the list of messages) and edges analyze, given the current state, the next node to transition to.
+Typically, nodes modify the state (by appending to the list of messages) and edges analyze, given the current state, the next node to transition to.
 For a visual representation of the mathCrow agentic framework, see the figure below.